thijssnelleman/automated-reproducibility/papers/paper_list.md

 # Andreas Paraskeva

-Data Efficient Pre-training for Language Models: An Empirical Study of Compute Efficiency and Linguistic Competence.
+Data Efficient Pre-training for Language Models: An Empirical Study of Compute Efficiency and Linguistic Competence

 # Hadar Shavit

-Revisiting SATZilla Features in 2024.
+Revisiting SATZilla Features in 2024

 # Konstantin Kaulen